fosscell/gitworkshop/gitman.md

 branch - To create/delete a new branch

-	Example:
+	Examples:

 	git branch mybranch
-		Create a new branch called "mybranch"
+		Create a new branch "mybranch"

 	git branch -d mybranch
 		Delete the branch "mybranch"

 checkout - Switch to a different branch

-	Example:
+	Examples:

 	git checkout mybranch
 		Switch to the branch "mybranch"

 	git checkout -b newbranch
-		Create a branch called newbranch and switch to it
+		Create a branch "newbranch" and switch to it

 fetch - To fetch the changes from a remote repository

+	Example:

 	git fetch origin
 		Fetch the changes from the remote "origin"

 merge - Merge two branches

+	Example:

 	git merge mybranch
-		Merge the changes from mybranch with the currently checked out branch
+		Merge the changes from "mybranch" with the current branch

 push - push the changes in your local repo to a remote repo

+	Examples:

 	git push origin
 		Push the changes in all local branches to the remote "origin"